Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/TNBC-aptamer.md

 <p class="header_box" id="Structure">Structure</p>
-<font>The 2D structure of the figure is based on the prediction results of the RNA fold website by ribodraw tool to draw.
-We chose the minimum free energy (MFE) structure and used ribodraw tool to draw the figure.<br></font>
+<p>The 2D structure of the figure is based on the prediction results of the RNA fold website by ribodraw tool to draw.
+We chose the minimum free energy (MFE) structure and used ribodraw tool to draw the figure.<br></p>
 <p>5'-UAGGGAAGAGAAGGACAUAUGAUCCUGCCCCAACCAUCGCUUCCUCGACGCGCGUUGUCGGCAUUGACUAGUACAUGACCACUUGA-3'</p>
 <img src="/images/2D/TNBC_aptamer_2D.svg" alt="drawing" style="width:800px;display:block;margin:0 auto;border-radius:0;" class="img-responsive">
 <div style="display: flex; justify-content: center;"></div>